 3. Heads Up For Problem Students

-It is okay for a teacher to point out potential problem students but – of course – not to write anything demeaning or hurtful.
+It is okay for a teacher to point out potential problem students but a teach should never write anything demeaning or hurtful.
 One way to do this, for example, is to mention that “Henry” tends to need a little extra help or instruction, or “Mary” may need a time out if she gets frustrated.